 You can learn how to make antiseptic, detergent, etc., to save some cost.

-In conclusion, there are a lot of ways to maximise every cent.
+In conclusion, there are a lot of ways to maximize every cent.

 As you grow in this mom business, you will continue learning some hacks.